 Perhaps the most serious disadvantage for coastal zone studies is that manual seepage meters are very labor intensive.
 In order to obtain the groundwater discharge rate automatically and continuously, various types of automated seepage meters have been developed.
-Fukuo (1986), Cherkauer and McBride (1988), and Boyle (1994) describe remote installations of seepage meters from the surface of various water bodies.
+Fukuo (1986).
+Cherkauer and McBride (1988). and Boyle (1994) describe remote installations of seepage meters from the surface of various water bodies.
 Sayles and Dickinson (1990) constructed a seepage meter that was a benthic chamber for the sampling and analysis of seepage through sediments associated with hydrothermal vents.
 Another example of an automated approach for measurement of SGD seepage is the heat-pulse device described by Taniguchi and Fukuo (1993) and a similar meter constructed by Krupa et al. (1998).

 The "Taniguchi-type (heat-pulse type)" automated seepage meter is based on the travel time of a heat pulse down a narrow tube.
 The device uses a string of thermistors in a column positioned above an inverted funnel covering a known area of sediment (Fig. 6; Taniguchi and Fukuo, 1993).
-The method involves measuring the travel time of a heat pulse generated within the column by a nichrome wire induction heater.
+The method involves measuring the travel time of a heat pulse generated within the column by a Nichrome wire induction heater.
 Since heat is a conservative property, the travel time is a function of the advective velocity of the water flowing through the column.
-Thus, once the system is calibrated in the laboratory, measurements of seepage flow at a field site can be made automatically on a near-continuous basis.
-The Taniguchi meter has successfully measured seepage up to several days at a rate of about one measurement every five minutes (Taniguchi and Fukuo, 1996).
+Thus, once the system is calibrated in the laboratory, measurements of seepage flow at a field site can be made automatically on a nearcontinuous basis.
+The Taniguchi meter has successfully measured seepage up to several days at a rate of about one measurement every 5 min (Taniguchi and Fukuo, 1996).

 Taniguchi and Iwakawa (2001) more recently developed a "continuous-heat type automated seepage meter" (Fig. 7).
 This design makes it possible to measure the temperature gradient of the water flowing between the downstream (sensor A) and upstream (sensor B) positions in a flow tube with a diameter of 1.3 cm.
 The temperature gradient is caused by the heat continuously generated within the column, the so-called "Granier method" (Granier, 1985).
-When there is no water flow, the temperature difference between sensors A and B in the column is the maximum, and it decreases with increasing the water flow velocity (Taniguchi et al., 2003a).
+When there is no water flow,